cookm353/ExpressJobly/readme.md

 #### **`POST /auth/token`**

-Login route which accepts a username and password and returns a JWT which can be used for other requests.
+- Login route which accepts a username and password and returns a JWT which can be used for other requests
+- Authorization level required: none

 ```JavaScript
 { username, password} => { token }